 We consider the following online learning problem.
 On each round $t = 1, \ldots, T$, a learner chooses an action $x_t$ from a finite set $\X$, and an adversary chooses an action $y_t$ from a set $\Y$.
 The learner then observes $y_t$ and receives a payoff $f(x_t, y_t) \in [0,1]$, where the function $f$ is fixed and known to the learner.
 The goal of the learner is to obtain low expected regret with respect to the best action in hindsight, i.e., to minimize

-where the expectation is over the randomness of the learner.\footnote{To simplify exposition, we assume that the adversary is oblivious, i.e., that the sequence $y_1, \ldots, y_T$ is chosen in advance, though our results generalize to adaptive adversaries using standard techniques~\citep{HP05,DS16}.} We desire algorithms, called \emph{no-regret algorithms}, for which this regret is sublinear in the time horizon $T$.
+where the expectation is over the randomness of the learner.\footnote{To simplify exposition, we assume that the adversary is oblivious, i.e., that the sequence $y_1, \ldots, y_T$ is chosen in advance.
+Our results generalize to adaptive adversaries using standard techniques~\citep{HP05,DS16}.} We desire algorithms, called \emph{no-regret algorithms}, for which this regret is sublinear in the time horizon $T$.

-Our algorithm takes its name from the seminal Follow-The-Perturbed-Leader (FTPL) algorithm of \citet{KV05}.
-FTPL achieves low regret, $O(\sqrt{T \log(|\X|)}$, by independently perturbing the historical payoff of each of the learner's actions and choosing on each round the action with the highest perturbed payoff.
+Our algorithm takes its name from the seminal Follow-the-Perturbed-Leader (FTPL) algorithm of \citet{KV05}.
+FTPL achieves low regret, $O(\sqrt{T \log|\X|})$, by independently perturbing the historical payoff of each of the learner's actions and choosing on each round the action with the highest perturbed payoff.
 However, this approach is inefficient when the action space is exponential in the natural representation of the learning problem, because it requires creating $|\X|$ independent random variables.\footnote{ If payoffs are linear in some low-dimensional representation of $\X$ then the number of variables needed is equal to this dimension.
-But for non-linear payoffs, $|\X|$ variables are required.} Moreover, because of the form of the perturbation, the optimization of the perturbed payoffs cannot be performed by the offline optimization oracle for the same problem, but instead it requires a ``perturbed'' optimization oracle.
-We overcome both of these challenges by, first, generalizing FTPL to work with perturbations that can be compactly represented and are thus not necessarily independent across different actions (\emph{sharing randomness}), and, second, by implementing such perturbations via synthetic histories of adversary actions (\emph{implementing randomness}).
+But for non-linear payoffs, $|\X|$ variables are required.} Moreover, because of the form of the perturbation, the optimization of the perturbed payoffs cannot be performed by the offline optimization oracle for the same problem.
+We overcome both of these challenges by, first, generalizing FTPL to work with perturbations that can be compactly represented and are thus not necessarily independent across different actions (\emph{sharing randomness}), and, second, by implementing such perturbations via synthetic histories of adversary actions and thus creating offline problems of the same form as the online problem (\emph{implementing randomness}).